JSDevCode/report-json-server/README.md

 ## Usage

 You can use different tools to test API calls.
-Postman is used in the screenshot as an example, but any HTTP client works.
+Postman is used in the screenshot as an example, but any HTTP client will work.

 - GET: /users
 - POST: /users